tytydraco/yessleep/out/Lilys_father_had_some_pretty_crazy_connections_Hes_actually_the_reason_Im_writing_this.md

 His smile widened, and I heaved up my meagre dinner, spewing all over the guard.
 When I screamed, my cries were muffled, suffocated, I felt like I was choking.
 I was going to fucking die.

-I have to get out of here, my thoughts were paralysed, fight or flight sending my body into a manic frenzy.
+*I have to get out of here*, my thoughts were paralysed, fight or flight sending my body into a manic frenzy.

 I wanted to find comfort in the boy on sale.

 But he kept smiling, wider and wider.

-The owner ignored my freak out, my violent struggle to survive, to claw my way back outside.
-It was dark outside, but the darkness felt safe, while light was threatening to plunge me deeper and deeper.
+The owner ignored my freak out, my violent struggle to survive, to claw my way out of that place.
+It was dark outside, and we were so far away from home, but the darkness felt safe, while light was threatening to plunge me deeper and deeper.
 The store owner was still speaking, and I took the opportunity to headbutt a guard.

 He let go instantly, and I dropped to my knees.

 I was free.
 But I didn't know where to go.